-- 5. Click the color bar next to Fill colors.
-A list of colormaps appear.
-Click one of the preset colormaps, such as Rainbow, and the map automatically updates to display the new colors. - 6.
-If only a minimum and maximum color are desired, click the button button next to the colormap beside Fill contours.
-The Colormap dialog appears. - 7.
-The Colormap dialog allows you to select colors to assign to specific Z values.
+- If only a minimum and maximum color are desired, click the button next to the colormap beside Fill colors.
+The Colormap dialog appears. - The Colormap dialog allows you to select colors to assign to specific Z values.
 Click the colormap next to Presets.
-Select GrayScale from the list. - 8.
-Click on the left node below the color spectrum.
+Select GrayScale from the list. - Click on the left node below the color spectrum.
 This selects the minimum color node.
-Click on the color button next to Color and select the color Blue in the color list.
-The color scale now ranges from Blue to White.
-Alternatively, you could select an existing color spectrum from the Presets list, or a custom colormap by clicking the Load button.